consbio/simple-lpk/README.md

 This tool simply applies pre-created layer files to a shapefile, and adds them to a zip file with the appropriate folder layout.

+This tool is intended for content contributors to [Data Basin](http://databasin.org/) who are otherwise unable to create layer packages (one of the few supported upload formats at this time).

 The pre-generated styles are:
 * red dots for point shapefiles
 * black lines for line shapefiles